harness/developer-hub/release-notes/chaos-engineering.md

 - Fixed an issue where the [pod IO stress](/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-io-stress) experiment incorrectly applied stress on the helper pod instead of the target container.
 (CHAOS-5416)

-- Fixed an issue where a user could not connect to a ChaosHub if the secret associated with it had a '-' symbol (after the deployment of ng-manager 1.33).
+- Fixed an issue where a user could not connect to a ChaosHub if its secret had a '-' symbol (after the deployment of ng-manager 1.33).
 (CHAOS-5112)

 ### Version 1.37.0